 - to provide assistance and training in culturally relevant practices for preparatory students at CSUN and school stakeholders

 - to establish a college collaboratory (community partnerships) with nonprofit organizations for understanding and developing clear pathways for African American youth and other youth of color to enter post-secondary education

 The BYGF provides participants with a unique opportunity to participate in educationally purposeful activities which include featured speakers, four instructional tracks (PreK-5 graders, 6-12 graders, Parent Advocacy, and Leadership), and the Nonprofit Resource & Advocacy fair.

 The BYGF has been designed to accomplish the same educational mission as the DuBois-Hamer Institute for Academic Achievement at California State University, Northridge, which is to ppromote student success through community and campus partnerships.
 We cultivate active and collaborative partnerships with faculty, staff and students across the CSUN campus community; work with local groups and organizations in Los Angeles County; and provide service to cultural and educational institutions in the community.
 Please visit the DuBois-Hamer Institute for Academic Achievement website.

-Communication services (sign language interpreters, note takers) are available for this event.
+Communication services (sign language interpreters, note takers) are available for these events.
 Requests for services must be submitted at least five (5) working days in advance.
-Please contact Dr. Cedric Hackett, at or call (818) 677-3311.
+Please contact Dr. Cedric Hackett, Program Coordinator at firstname.lastname@example.org or (818)677-3311.

 On campus Parking Permit Purchase (Daily fee is $8.00).
 Parking on campus is open seven days a week, 24 hours-a-day, and is enforced.
 Parking permits are required at all times in all areas of campus.
 Parking permits must be properly displayed to avoid parking citations.
 To be valid, the parking permit must be affixed to the vehicle front inside windshield, lower corner, passenger side, while parked at CSUN.